Bartosz Salamon

-Bartosz Salamon (/pol/, born 1 May 1991) is a Polish professional footballer who plays as a centre-back for Italian club Carrarese.
+Bartosz Salamon (/pol/, born 1 May 1991) is a Polish professional footballer who plays as a centre-back.

 Club career

 Early career

 Salamon came through the academy of Polish side Lech Poznań after starting his footballing career at Concordia Murowana Goślina.

 Brescia and loan to Foggia

 Salamon made his Serie B debut on 3 May 2008 just two days after his 17th birthday, coming off the bench in the 77th minute of the win against Modena.
 On 17 January 2009, he appeared in Brescia's starting eleven for the first time, playing the full 90 minutes of the 4–0 win versus Pisa.
 On 9 August, he scored his first goal for Brescia in a 1–0 win over Ravenna in Coppa Italia.

 In July 2010, it was announced he would play on loan at U.S. Foggia in Lega Pro Prima Divisione, the third tier of Italian football.

 He returned to Brescia, in Serie B, for the 2011–12 season.
 In 2012–13, Brescia decided to play him mainly in central defense.